-Our Portable Solar Kit is super lightweight (18 lbs), fits in the wardrobe and is incredibly cost effective.
+Our 200 Watt Portable Solar Kit is super lightweight (about 19 lbs), fits in the wardrobe and is incredibly cost effective.
 It can be used in conjunction with rooftop solar to give you even more battery charge.
 This guide can help you decide if portable solar is right for you.

 20. Rivet tool and rivets